First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

 The lower panel of Fig.~\ref{fig:cumulative_test} shows the frequency integral of the predicted signal given in equation~\ref{E:holo_model} weighted by the expected signal to noise ratio.
 This curve is normalized to integrate to unity with a shaded band representing the 10\% calibration uncertainty.
 The lower curve in this plot is the corresponding integral of the weighted data points.
 This curve exhibits a random walk, thus indicating that the significance accumulation has no excessive contribution from any particular frequency band.
 The integral takes into account the small correlations between adjacent frequency bins due to apodization and sampling.
 The shaded vertical bands are vetoed regions as described above.
 The endpoint to the right of the plot is the total integrated signal and is the result of this analysis.
 The shaded band around the curve is the $\pm 1\sigma$ accumulated statistical uncertainty.

-Using all data up to 25~MHz, the integral curve remains statistically consistent at $1.1\sigma$ with zero broadband correlation.
-The cHN model of Eq.~\ref{E:holo_model} is excluded with $5.1\sigma$ statistical significance, reduced by the 10\% calibration uncertainty to $4.6\sigma$.
+Using all data up to 25~MHz, the weighted integral curve remains statistically consistent at $1.1\sigma$ with zero broadband correlation.
+The model of Eq.~\ref{E:holo_model} is thus excluded with $5.1\sigma$ statistical significance, reduced by the 10\% calibration uncertainty to $4.6\sigma$.
 Alternatively, the result may be viewed as a constraint on the normalization of this model to be less than 44\% of the predicted value at 95\% confidence level.
+It should be emphasized that these results apply only to the spectral shape of the particular model used here.
+Similar analysis techniques should be used for testing of any model which predicts shear or strain variance power in this detection band.

-{\bf Conclusions} --- The result reported here demonstrates the viability of a new kind of experimental program to probe Planck scale physics.
-Concrete experimental results from experiments of this type are informative, even if they are for now only upper bounds on exotic effects potentially arising from Planck scale microphysics.
-Further studies will survey with improved sensitivity other possible correlations with holographic information content accessible to the the current instrument\cite{Hogan:2015kva}.
+{\bf Conclusions} --- Modern interferometers including the ones described here are now achieving correlated strain sensitivity surpassing Planckian normalization, and thus may provide data useful for searching for new effects potentially arising from Planck scale microphysics.
+Further studies will survey with improved sensitivity other potential models with possible Planckian information content accessible to the current instrument\cite{Hogan:2015kva}.
 These measurements will also provide uniquely deep constraints on gravitational waves in the MHz band.
-While the apparatus in its current Michelson layout would not respond to correlated exotic noise power in rotational observables, these could be studied with a similar instrument reconfigured as a pair of Sagnac interferometers~\cite{Hogan:2015sra}.
+While the apparatus in its current Michelson layout is equally sensitive to shear and strain noise, it would not respond to correlated exotic noise power in rotational observables; these could be studied with a similar instrument reconfigured with bent arms~\cite{Hogan:2015sra}.